 Hours and Directions to Shaver’s Creek

 Shaver’s Creek Environmental Center is nestled in the ridge-and-valley area of central Pennsylvania located between State College and Huntingdon, only 12 miles from Penn State’s University Park campus.
-We are open seven days a week, from 10:00 a.m. to 5:00 p.m., from mid-February to mid-December.
+We are typically open seven days a week, from 10:00 a.m. to 5:00 p.m., from mid-February to mid-December.
 Admission is free!
 Starting in September 2016, however, our visitor center will be closed for renovations and expansion through most of 2017.
 Trails will still be accessible from Stone Valley Recreation Area.

 Virtual Tour of Shaver’s Creek